 The makers of Excedrin Migraine have capitalized on the combination of acetaminophen, aspirin and caffeine.
 The dose of Excedrin Migraine and Excedrin Extra Strength is 500 mg of acetaminophen, 500 mg of aspirin and 130 mg of caffeine.

 According to the FDA, an 8 oz cup of coffee contains about 80 to 100 mg of caffeine.
 If someone makes strong brewed coffee, though, an 8 oz cup could have as much 160 mg.
 Bottom line, the dose of caffeine in a standard Excedrin dose is pretty close to the amount you would get in a full cup of brewed coffee.

 Caffeine plus Aspirin plus Acetaminophen Vs. Nasty Pain:

 A randomized controlled trial demonstrated that this combination is better than placebo for treating migraines (Cephalalgia, Nov.
 2014).
 This combination is cost-effective, and the relief sets in more quickly than it does with ibuprofen (Headache, March 2006).

 People who suffer migraines tell us that utilizing the treatment at the first hint of an aura increases the chance of success.
 Instead of medication, some people use cold ice cream, a milkshake or iced coffee.
 These too work best if taken when the aura is first apparent.

 You can read more about averting migraine pain in our Guide to Headaches and Migraines.
-You may also wish to listen to some of our radio interviews on this topic was Show 1133: How Can You Overcome Migraine Headaches? with Dr. Jennifer Kriegler of the Cleveland Clinic; and Show 1294: New Treatments for Migraine Headaches with Paula Dumas and Dr. Deborah Friedman.
+You may also wish to listen to some of our radio interviews on this topic, including Show 1133: How Can You Overcome Migraine Headaches? with Dr. Jennifer Kriegler of the Cleveland Clinic; and Show 1294: New Treatments for Migraine Headaches with Paula Dumas and Dr. Deborah Friedman.